3DPrintingMods/VoronTrident-BeltedZ/README.md

 BOM contains sections for both.

 ## Update History:

+#November 30th 2023
+ - Uploaded V2 beta of the revised DoubleT combined XYZ idlers.
+	- Inspired by imrovements demonstrated with Voron BFI (Beefy Front Idlers)
+	- Idler shuttle should be more durable and not fail under tension, which is possible with the rama style shuttle.

 #October 12th 2023
  - Raised the bed standoffs on the carriages by 6mm.
  - This should improve compatibility with slimmer beds and most iterations of Tiny-T.